 Why would you want to kern character pairs upside down?
 Because this enables you to see your letterforms and the space between them without actually reading the words – bringing meaning to them.
-If you're doing something fancy with the kerning based on the meaning, it won't work, of corse, but otherwise it's a well-used and tested technique and one you should try if you're struggling with kerning character pairs.
+If you're doing something fancy with the kerning based on the meaning this won't work, of course, but otherwise it's a well-used and tested technique and one you should try if you're struggling with kerning character pairs.

 02. Blur it

-Another tested technique is to either blur (perhaps take a screenshot and blur it in Photoshop – or more likely squint a little bit) Like Brian Hoff says in this excellent article (See more expert kerning tricks in this brilliant article from Brian Hoff.)
-"I like to blur my eyesight a bit by squinting or crossing my eyes.
+Another tested technique is to blur the type, perhaps by taking a screenshot and blurring it in Photoshop ... or more likely just squinting a little bit.
+Like Brian Hoff says: "I like to blur my eyesight a bit by squinting or crossing my eyes.
 This enables me to focus on the contrast and white space of the letterforms without becoming distracted by the characters themselves."
-It's a great technique – and you'll learn many more from Brian's excellent tips.
+It's a great technique, and you can find plenty expert kerning tricks in this brilliant article from Brian Hoff.

 03. Kern with balloons

-Another, perhaps more abstract kerning tip (and one designer Tom Sewell taught us a long time ago) is to imagine that between each letter there are balloons of equal size and volume, forcing the letters apart.
-As Tom told us, "aim to space the letters so that the balloons fit exactly between them without being squeezed out above and below".
+Another, perhaps more abstract kerning tip is to imagine that between each letter there are balloons of equal size and volume, forcing the letters apart.
+As designer Tom Sewell says: "Aim to space the letters so that the balloons fit exactly between them without being squeezed out above and below".
 It's an interesting technique, and one that can prove very handy.

 04. Use 'o' to space words